 John Luther Long's Book

-Madama Butterfly premiered at La Scala in Milan, Italy on the 17th of February, 1904, and to say that it was poorly received would be charitable.
-In fact, almost from the moment the curtain rose, it was hissed, jeered and booed in a manner that probably wouldn’t be tolerated in most major opera houses today.
+Madama Butterfly premiered at La Scala in Milan, Italy, on the 17th of February 1904, and to say that it was poorly received would be charitable.
+Almost from the moment the curtain rose, it was hissed, jeered and booed in a manner that probably wouldn’t be tolerated in most prominent opera houses today.
 (La Scala's playbill history of the opera cites "reliable witnesses" who blame the opening night fiasco on a prearranged claque hostile to Puccini.)
-The composer withdrew the score after that performance, modified it (mainly by dividing the lengthy second act into two acts), and next presented the work 60 miles to the east in Brescia on the 28th May.
+After that performance, the composer withdrew the score, modified it (mainly by dividing the lengthy second act into two acts), and next presented the work 60 miles to the east in Brescia on the 28th of May.
 It was a rousing success and has since been viewed generally as a masterpiece.

 Fun Facts